Severe Thunderstorm Warning issued for Delaware, Sullivan by NWS - News Break

 Severe Thunderstorm Warning issued for Delaware, Sullivan by NWS

-Effective: 2021-06-21 20:22:00 EDT Expires: 2021-06-21 21:00:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Delaware; Sullivan The National Weather Service in Binghamton has issued a * Severe Thunderstorm Warning for Eastern Delaware County in central New York North central Sullivan County in central New York * Until 900 PM EDT. * At 822 PM EDT, severe thunderstorms were located along a line extending from near Hobart to near Hazel, moving northeast at 35 mph.
+Effective: 2021-07-09 17:59:00 EDT Expires: 2021-07-09 18:15:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Heavy rainfall is occurring with this storm, and may lead to flash flooding.
+Do not drive your vehicle through flooded roadways.
+Target Area: Delaware; Sullivan A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 615 PM EDT FOR SOUTH CENTRAL DELAWARE AND NORTHWESTERN SULLIVAN COUNTIES At 558 PM EDT, a severe thunderstorm was located near Roscoe, or 15 miles northwest of Liberty, moving east at 35 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Expect damage to roofs, siding, and trees. * Locations impacted include Roxbury, Andes, Stamford, Margaretville, Hobart, Fleischmanns, Arkville, Livingston Manor, Dunraven and Wolf Hollow.
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include Rockland, Fremont, White Sulphur Springs, Stalker, Hazel, Livingston Manor, Roscoe, Peabrook, Callicoon Center and Shandelee.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov